Dadudekc/SWARM/README.md

 - Create a unified framework for orchestrating many autonomous agents.
 - Provide standard messaging, logging and monitoring utilities.
-- Offer modular integrations such as trading bots, Discord interfaces and a ChatGPT bridge.
+- Offer modular integrations such as Discord interfaces and a ChatGPT bridge.
 - Enable reproducible, automated workflows for research and production environments.

 ## Development Roadmap